-If you like red velvet, you’re going to LOVE these supremely moist red velvet cupcakes topped with luscious cream cheese frosting.
+If you like red velvet, you’re going to LOVE these light and fluffy red velvet cupcakes!
+Topped with luscious cream cheese frosting, they’re so delicious!

 Today’s post is dedicated to my red velvet loving little brother (Hi Dennis!), and to all you other red velvet lovers out there!!!
 These stunning, bakery-style red velvet cupcakes are:

 - and perfect for Valentine’s day, Christmas, and birthday celebrations!